mitchadam/mitchadam.github.io/content/blog/ironman.md

 I am someone who needs to fuel properly.
 Not fuelling properly means I don’t have that extra push in my workouts, often feel sick, and end up not having fun.
 This is especially true for big workouts.
 I also want to make sure that I show up to the key workouts ready to perform so that I can maximize the training benefit.

 Throughout the build, I increased to 4 meals a day.
 On Friday and Saturday nights, I would make sure to eat a big meal to fuel me for the long weekend sessions.
 My go-to splurge meal was an extra-large Domino's pizza.
 There were many Saturdays where thinking about the pizza I was going to have for dinner got me through the workout.
-I tightened up my diet and stopped taking creatine in the weeks leading up to the race to get my weight down to under 170 lbs for maximum speed.
+I tightened up my diet and stopped taking creatine in the weeks leading up to the race to get my weight down to under 170 for the race.

 During my workouts, I used Gu gels and Fig Bars as my fuel source (before I started using the carb powders to prepare for race nutrition).
 I would usually only consume something if the workout was longer than 1-1.5 hours.
 I generally did not consume any caffeine during training so that I could get the most out of it on race day.
-I did consume a caffeinated gel before my Wednesday interval running sessions, since I did them in the morning and they were generally tough.
+I did consume a caffeinated gel before my Wednesday interval running sessions, since I did them in the morning and they were tough.

 ## Gear